jen-cui/scholarsearch/README.md

 1. Find and include the full article text when reranking.

-2. Instead of calling PubMed's API, download its full data with a mechansim to update it daily.
+2. Instead of calling PubMed's API, download its full data with a mechanism to update it daily.

 3. Incorporate citation relationships to boost papers that are highly cited by other relevant papers